ISUgenomics/scinet-workbooks-devel/workbooks/_bioinformatics/resources/workspace_setup.md

       - "Correct!
 Testing with small datasets in temporary storage helps optimize scripts before scaling up."
       - "Wrong. `/home` is not for large data and will hit quota limits quickly."

+  - question: "Which storage location is backed up and safest for long-term preservation of key data or results?"
+    title: "Backed up Storage"
+    qid: 9
+    answers:
+      - /home
+      - /90daydata
+      - /project
+      - /LTS/project
+    answer: 4
+    responses:
+      - "`/home` is quota-limited and not backed up.
+Available on Atlas and Ceres supercomputers."
+      - "`/90daydata` is automatically purged and unsuitable for long-term storage.
+Available on Atlas and Ceres supercomputers."
+      - "`/project` is persistent but not backed up.
+Available on both supercomputers but content is not synced."
+      - "Correct!
+LTS is the only backed-up storage, designed for long term storage of data that cannot be easily reproduced.
+Available on Juno."

+  - question: "You rerun a workflow 6 months later using the same raw data inputs and pipeline steps, but get slightly different results.
+Which practice would most likely have prevented this?"
+    title: "Reproducibility"
+    qid: 10
+    answers:
+      - "Documenting which software modules and versions were loaded"
+      - "Using relative paths for input and output"
+      - "Saving intermediate files in `/90daydata`"
+      - "Organizing results in separate workspaces"
+    answer: 1
+    responses:
+      - "Correct!
+Recording software versions is key for reproducibility.
+Many tools are available in multiple module versions, and the default (e.g., `module load fastqc`) can change over time.
+Best practice is to load a specific version, such as `module load fastqc/0.12.1`."
+      - "Relative paths make scripts fragile and harder to reuse.
+Always prefer absolute paths to ensure inputs and outputs are found consistently."
+      - "The storage location does not affect the calculation results.
+However, spaces like `/90daydata` are purged and cannot be relied on for long-term reproducibility."
+      - "Organized workspaces improve navigation and clarity, but they do not prevent differences in the actual results."

 ---